Mustangs win first game 59-51 over Rapid City Marshals

-The Wyoming Mustangs professional indoor football team won its first game of the season 59-51 over the Rapid City Marshals on Saturday in the Wyoming Center at Cam-plex.
+For the first time since last June, the Wyoming Mustangs professional indoor football team won a game in front of the home crowd this weekend at the Wyoming Center at Cam-plex.

-The Mustangs jumped out to an early lead after a 45-yard kick return from Rashad Ridley set Wyoming up with good field position on the opening drive.
-Running back Tabyus Taylor punched it in on a 3-yard touchdown run to put the Mustangs up 8-0 after a successful two-point conversion.

-Rapid City answered with a 4-yard touchdown run 6 minutes later but missed the extra point to make the score 8-6.
-To'Mas Newman gave the Mustangs a 14-6 lead with a 32-yard touchdown run on Wyoming's next drive.

 Wyoming will hit the road next week for a matchup with the Topeka Tropics next weekend.
 The Mustangs and Tropics will play at 6:05 p.m.
 Saturday in Kansas.